buffetboy2001/ccr_robotics_fall_2020/resources/line_sensors.md

 **Module Goal**: connect the line sensors to your Pi and tune each to recognize a black line on a white background.

-Acknowledgement: significant portions of this module are copied directly from the [official Raspberry Pi tutorial](https://projects.raspberrypi.org/en/projects/rpi-python-line-following).
-But we skip the pesky soldering step :D
+*Acknowledgement*: significant portions of this module are copied directly from the [official Raspberry Pi tutorial](https://projects.raspberrypi.org/en/projects/rpi-python-line-following).
+But we skip the pesky soldering step :joy:

 ## What You Need